-We issued our Procurement MS Questionnaire to 41 suppliers, with 30 of those suppliers responding in full and 3 others providing a partial response.
+The tool also enables us to construct customised questions to send to suppliers where we wish to assess a specific area.
+We issued customised questionnaires to all 41 suppliers that formed our assessment in the previous period.
 From these responses, we have observed an improvement in the level of commitment to modern slavery actions in our supply chains during this reporting period.
 There has been a strong commitment from some suppliers where actions are lacking to make improvements over the next 12 months.
 Having implemented the above changes to our modern slavery procedures, we expect to measure and report on the level of improvements in the next reporting period.

 We have also encountered instances where a number of suppliers have not provided a response, or their response was less substantial than what we expected.
 We are continuing to engage with these suppliers.